 Plants Form the Foundation of the Food Chain

-Plants are the only life form that converts the energy of the sun into biomass in the form of roots, leaves, stems, branches, and seeds.
-All animals depend directly or indirectly on plants for food as they either eat plants or eat the animals that eat plants.
+Plants convert the energy of the sun into biomass in the form of roots, leaves, stems, branches, and seeds.
+All animals depend directly or indirectly on plants for food as they either eat plants or eat other animals that eat plants.

 Insects Are Really Important